The Heritage Party – A Manifesto for Social Conservatism

 The United Kingdom should be governed only by her own citizens, and all legislation passed by Parliament should be formulated with primary respect to the national interest, and the liberty and prosperity of the British people.

 The EU is not the only organisation which has impinged on our sovereignty however.
 We must ensure that we do not make any treaty or join any international organisation which involves in any way the surrender of any part of the United Kingdom’s sovereignty.
 The British people must never be subject to the imposition of a foreign legal or monetary system, or the jurisdiction of foreign courts.

 To truly regain our sovereignty, we must re-think our membership and ties with other organisations and treaties of which we are members.
 We should remain members of international organisations which are beneficial to our national interests including NATO, the World Trade Organisation, the Five Eyes security and intelligence partnership, the Commonwealth, Interpol and the UN Security Council, as long as they serve the people of our nation rather than cabals of vested interests.

 On the other hand, we should not continue to be part of globalist arrangements which dilute our sovereignty and interfere with our democracy by imposing conditions and policies on the nation which the people did not vote for.
-These include the Trans-Atlantic Trade and Investment Partnership (TTIP), the Paris Climate Agreement, and the European Convention on Human Rights (ECHR) and the World Health Organisation (WHO).
+These include the Trans-Atlantic Trade and Investment Partnership (TTIP), the Paris Climate Agreement, the European Convention on Human Rights (ECHR) and the World Health Organisation (WHO).